bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     The theorem is: ``a^2 + b^2 = c^2``.

-A pair of single-backquote are to mark a piece of text as verbatim.
+A pair of single-backquote is to mark a piece of text as verbatim.

     The key combination is: `CTRL-K`.

-The double-asterisk are to set up strong texts.
+A pair of double-asterisk is to mark a piece of text that is strong in emphasis.
 Note that for this phrase no spaces are allowed inside.

     The **text** is marked as strong.

-The single-asterisk is to set up emphasized text.
+A pair of single-asterisk is to mark a piece of text that is italic in emphasis.
 Note that for this phrase no spaces are allowed inside.

     The *text* is emphasized

+The single-quotation is to mark a piece of text that is quoted.

+    He sayd "good morning" to me.

 A pair of double-braces allows for one or more words of text to be marked as emphasized tet.